dmbarbour/glas/docs/GlasCLI.md

         glas --extract ValueRef
         glas --run ValueRef -- Args

 There are also a few secondary operations built-in, such as '--help' or '--version'.
-All built-in operations start with '--'.
+Built-in operations start with '--'.
 User-defined operations are supported via lightweight syntactic sugar:

         glas opname a b c
             # implicitly rewrites to